 It’s the height of the summer fruit season which, unlike the cherries and raspberries of temperate climates, means custard apples, rambutans, durian, rose apples, dragon fruit and salak fruit.
 Bananas and Koh Samui coconuts are in season year-round, you lucky pups.

-What time does it get dark on Koh Samui in July?
+What can’t you do on Samui in July?

 Koh Samui in July

-More Koh Samui questions?
-Right, let’s get ‘Best Ever’ started.
-Ready with honest advice about all your big (and little) questions, The Koh Samui Guide has everything you need for the fun part, too.
-It will help you to be as intrepid or as lazy as you like – whether on the high seas or at the island’s best spas.
+The Koh Samui Guide: It will help you to be as intrepid or as lazy as you like – whether on the high seas or at the island’s best spas.
 Enjoy!